Loyola University > School of Law > Faculty > Faculty and Administration Profiles

 Office #: Corboy 1126

 Miranda Johnson is a clinical professor of law and the director of the Education Law and Policy Institute.
-She teaches the Education Law Practicum and other experiential learning courses in education law.
+She teaches Education Law and Policy, the Education Law Practicum, and other courses in education law.
 She also supervises law students in the representation of parents and students in school discipline and special education cases.
 She has presented at national conferences and training programs in Illinois on prevention-oriented approaches to reduce the use of exclusionary school discipline practices.

 Professor Johnson’s expertise and analysis on education law and policy issues has been featured in various media, including WBEZ (Chicago’s NPR affiliate), Chicago Tribune, Wall Street Journal, Washington Post and The Hill.
 Her areas of research and scholarship include school discipline and school policing reform and race and disability equity.